ember-learn/ember-blog/source/2020-01-17-the-ember-times-issue-131.md

 Ember Octane features a **new reactivity system**.
 In particular, **tracked properties** simplify syncing the DOM with JavaScript changes.
 (Find out how autotracking works from the [Ember Guides](https://guides.emberjs.com/release/in-depth-topics/autotracking-in-depth/).)

 To help address some shortcomings, [Chris Garrett (@pzuraq)](https://github.com/pzuraq) proposed introducing the decorators and classes listed below.
-We encourage you to participate in RFCs and provide feedback today!
+We encourage you to participate in RFCs and provide feedback!

 ### [566. `@memo` decorator](https://github.com/emberjs/rfcs/pull/566)